olex-bel/node-upload-files/README.md

-# This Express JS application enables users to upload files to a server-side directory.
-It utilizes Multer middleware for efficient file handling.
+This Express JS app lets users easily upload files to a server folder.
+It checks file integrity by calculating checksums on both client and server sides, ensuring the uploaded files stay intact.
+It uses Multer middleware for smooth and efficient file handling.